 Q: How does the process of welcoming a Baloubie into our family, work?

 A: As we are fortunate to receive a fair amount of applications we cannot provide everyone who applies with a Baloubie, but after reviewing your application, if we think you are a good fit then we will email to arrange a video chat or a meet up & we will keep in touch to let you know our plans.
 It is in our best interest that each of our precious Baloubies individually has the absolute pawfect family for them & will therefore always try to work with you to accommodate your wishes & their needs.

 Our Baloubies are ready to go to their forever families at 8 weeks of age.

 Q: How much do you sell your Baloubies for:

 A: We sell all our Baloubies with what is known as Limited AKC Registration which means we sell pets & beloved companions ONLY.
 We do not under any circumstance sell our Baloubies with breeding rights & we will ask you to sign a strict spay/neuter agreement which is a binding contract to spay or neuter your Baloubie by the date of their first birthday.

-Our Baloubies cost $5,500 to $7000, depending only on color & markings.
+Our Baloubies cost $6,500.
 (If you just skipped to this question, please take the time to read above what it costs us to ethically & kindly go through the breeding process from the beginning each time, taking into account the breeding attempts that don’t work, with our beloved Frenchies, here in Naples, Florida.)